 Implementation largely revolved around training staff and implementing the new table mix.
 The management team began the process by giving all staff members a briefing on revenue management, showing them some of the results from the baseline analysis, and splitting them into function-based teams for discussion of possible approaches to resolving observed problems.

-This team building approach served the restaurant well.
+This team-building approach served the restaurant well.
 The staff members bought into the revenue management program, and managers were able to obtain many useful ideas in the ensuing discussions.

 Based on the discussion sessions, management decided to increase the emphasis on pre-bussing in training, to reinforce the need for pre-bussing for existing employees, and to improve managerial oversight of this process.
-In addition, management decided to train all servers on the importance of quickly processing the check and on picking up the completed check folders from the table
+In addition, management decided to train all servers on the importance of quickly processing the check and picking up the completed check folders from the table